dportik/Phylogenetic_Tree_Tools/Node_Support_Calculator/README.md

 contig5  274             163              0.59

-The index can be used to find the most informative of your loci, or draw comparisons between locus length or number of variable sites, for example.
-I find it useful to quantify information content of sequence capture loci in various ways, including this method.
+The index can be used to find the most 'informative' of your loci or the most strongly supported trees.
+It can also be used todraw comparisons between locus length or number of variable sites, for example.

 Written for Python 2.7